gden173/chicago-marathon-2023/README.md

 ## Data

+### Location

 All data is located in the `data/` directory.
-The data is stored in a Parquet files file, with the aggregated parquet file being `data/chicago-maraton-2023.parquet`.
+The data is stored in a Parquet files, with the aggregated parquet file being `data/chicago-marathon-results-2023.parquet`.

+### Format

+The data is in the format
+ - 'Name (CTZ)'
+ - 'Age Group'
+ - 'Bib Number'
+ - 'City'
+ - `State'
+ - 'Gender'
+ - 'Short'
+ - 'Split'
+ - 'Time Of Day'
+ - 'Time'
+ - 'Diff'
+ - 'min/km'
+ - 'km/h'
+ - 'min/mile'
+ - 'miles/h'

+### Scraping Script

+The script that scrapes the data is located in `[scrape.py](scrape.py)`.
+The script uses the `requests` and `beautifulsoup4` libraries to scrape the data, it relies on the [`chicago_marathon_records.csv`](chicago_marathon_records.csv) file to get the list of urls to scrape.

 ## Attribution